Rikan-Saha/Rikan-Saha/README.md

 ### Current Projects
 - **LLM based Chrome Extension**: Built a Chrome extension that summarizes webpage content and provides a dynamic Q&A feature using Hugging Face models, optimizing speed, accuracy, and user experience.
 [Link](https://github.com/Rikan-Saha/Artificial-Intelligence)
 - **Market Regime Analysis & Detection (ML + Time-Series)**: Developed a complete pipeline for analyzing financial market regimes using a combination of time-series forecasting models and clustering algorithms.
-The system generates forward-looking indicators, identifies market states different level volatility regimes, and enables insights for risk-aware investment strategies.
+The system generates forward-looking indicators, identifies market states across different volatility regimes, and provides insights for risk-aware investment strategies.
+The analysis uses macroeconomic indicators obtained from the **IMF Data Portal** and market price data retrieved through the **Yahoo Finance (yfinance) API**, enabling a diverse and robust view of global market behavior.
 [Link]()

 ### College Projects